Maruff/eTamil/docs/script-evolution.md

-# Evolution of Tamil Alphabets
+# Evolution of Tamil Scripts

 The Tamil script has a long and rich history that traces back several centuries.
 Here is a detailed look at the evolution of Tamil alphabets from ancient times to the modern script used today.